-Q1.
+13.11 SELF ASSESSMENT QUESTIONS 1.
 What is segment reporting?

-•••••

-Q2.
-State the objectives of segment reporting.

-Q3.
-Discuss the benefits of segment reporting.
-13. 13 EXAMINATION ORIENTED QUESTIONS 1.
+2. State the objectives of segment reporting.
+3. Discuss the benefits of segment reporting.
+13.12 LESSON END EXERCISE 1.
 What do you mean by segment reporting?
 Explain the benefits and limitations of segment reporting.

-Q2.
-Discu iss the problems in segment reporting. •••••
+2. Discuss the problems in segment reporting.

 - Barnea, A. Ronen, J. and Sadan, J. (1976).
 Classificatory Smoothing of Income with Extraordinary Items.
 The Accounting Review. - Copenland, R. M. (1968).
 Income Smoothing.
 Journal of Accounting Research. - Griffiths (1986).
 Creative Accounting.
-London: Sidgwick & Sidgwi - Kamal, Naser (1993).
+London: Sidgwick & Darkson. - Kamal, Naser (1993).
 Creative Financial Accounting-Its Nature and Use.
 Prentice Hall, London. - Merchant, K. A. and Rockness, J. (1990).
 The Ethics of Managing Earnings- An Empirical Investigation.
 Journal of Accounting and Public Policy, 1990. - Madegowda and Gowda (2015).
 Accounting Theory and Analysis.
 Himalaya Publishing House, New Delhi. - Lal, Jawahar (2013).
-Accounting Theory & Department of the Amp; Practice.
+Accounting Theory & Delhi.
+Practice.
 Himalaya Publishing House, New Delhi.